xwiz/flutterwave-php/examples/get-paid/card-example.md

 use Flutterwave\Countries;
 use Flutterwave\FlutterEncrypt;

-$merchantkey = "744hdhhg"; //merchant key on flutterwave dev portal
+$merchantKey = "744hdhhg"; //merchant key on flutterwave dev portal
 $apiKey = "58jdjdjd"; //merchant api key on flutterwave dev portal
 $env = "staging"; //can be staging or production Flutterwave::setMerchantCredentials($merchantKey, $apiKey, $env);